Frequently Asked Questions

 Q: Will I get a certificate, if I volunteer with GOONJ?

-Ans; On request we will surely issue a certificate for the work and duration of time that a person volunteer’s with GOONJ.
+Ans; On request we will surely issue a certificate for the work and duration of time that a person volunteer with GOONJ on the tasks assigned by us .
 On the other hand we strongly discourage people from approaching us with requests from their friend’s, relatives children, college kids wanting a certificate when they are not actually interested in working with us as a volunteer.

 Q: I want to join you formally, how do I do that?

 Ans; Send us your details and whenever there is an opening we will get in touch with you but if you are keen on working with us then the best way is to start with doing voluntary work with us.
 That will give you a first hand idea about our work, our work culture etc. Send us your detailed CV on firstname.lastname@example.org for future reference.

 Q: I want to do my internship, how do I proceed?

 Ans: Please ask your institute to send us a formal letter, mentioning about your interest in doing an internship with GOONJ.
 Also please mention the duration, specific interest area etc details.
 On an average we have 2-3 interns in our Delhi office, and given our small team and small work spaces it’s difficult to accommodate more.
 Clear and detailed information from your side will help us revert back at the earliest.